shidhincr/blog-drafts/drafts/welcome-es6-javascript-is-not-fany-anymore.md

 ```
 **Object method shorthands**

-In JavaScript, one of the common design pattern while for objects is the revealing module pattern.
-In this pattern, all the public method/property of an object will have its own private counterpart.
+Look at the below object creation pattern.
+In this, all the public method/property of an object will have its own private counterpart.
 For example,

 ```javascript
 	var myObject = (function(){